tlevine/www.thomaslevine.com/content/!/socrata-users/index.md

 ---
-title: Who uses Socrata's analysis tools?
+title: Who uses Socrata's in-browser charting features?
 description: That time I downloaded all of the 80,000 Socrata datasets, I also downloaded the 10,000 users.
 tweet_text: That time I downloaded all of the 80,000 @socrata datasets, I also downloaded the 10,000 users.
 twitter_title: Some people actually use @socrata's web-based analysis tools!